JR-Tech-and-Software/Folder-Audio-Playlist/README.md

 **It should also be noted that the script will only load in files with the extension of .mp3, .wav, and .ogg.**

 ### Running at the Command Prompt or Terminal
-Place the script in the folder of music you wish to play, then open up a Command Prompt (Windows) or Terminal (MacOS, Linux) and `cd` to the correct directory.
+Place the script in the folder of music you wish to play, then open up a  Terminal (MacOS, Linux) and `cd` to the correct directory.
 If you don't know how to do this, consult Mr. Google.
 From here, if you are on basically any system except Ubuntu, type `python playAudioList.py`.
 If you are on an Ubuntu based system, use `python3 playAudioList.py`.
 It should load everything in and you should see every file loaded in, and their playback order.
 Wait a second, and then hit enter to play when you see `Press Enter to Play (with options?)...`.

 ## Playback Options
 All of the following should be documented every time you start up the program, but here they are in this readme as well!